 German ultra violence that could never get released in the UK

-due to an ongoing legal battle.
-Lirot wrote: all that's stopping the release of the movie is the legal battle with the partner who was compromised by Scientology (Robert Minton) and is currently using his power as partner to stop the release of the
+distribution due to an ongoing legal battle.
+Lirot wrote: all that's stopping the release of the movie is the legal battle with the partner who was compromised by Scientology (Robert Minton) and is currently using his power as partner to stop the

 Summary Review: Bad Morality